OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

     - May be integrated into the web application in a form.
     - May require the username to be entered in the "DOMAIN\username" format, or may give a dropdown of available domains.
 - Single Sign-On (SSO) with either an internal or external provider.
-    - Typically uses OAuth, OpenID Connect or SAML.
+    - Typically uses OAuth, OpenID Connect, or SAML.

 Applications may provide multiple options for the user to authenticate (such as registering a local account, or using their existing Facebook account), and may use different mechanisms for normal users and administrators.